Pasha Palanker: Facing Fear, Building Strength, and Leaving a Legacy of Impact

 for

-veterans, specifically the veterans that are struggling with identity like after service, what's the first mindset shift that you've realized with yourself that they need to make in order to have a successful transition post-service?
+veterans, specifically to veterans that are struggling with identity like after service, what's the first mindset shift that you've realized with yourself that they need to make in order to have a successful transition post-service?

 You have to

 almost give up your life of service.
+That uniform, once it's off, it's off.

+That military moves on pretty quickly.
 It's still, nobody will ever take that away from you, but you have to start

+finding something new.
 New hobbies, new mission, new focus.

 They can be connected.